ryanpfalz/azure-signalr-node-react/README.md

 1.  `AZURE_SP_CREDENTIALS`:

-    -   A JSON object that looks like the following will need to be populated with 4 GUIDs:
+    -   A JSON object that looks like the following will need to be populated with 4 values:

     ```
     {